Consumer Information

 -

-In accordance with the Higher Education Opportunity Act of 2008, ºÚÁÏÕýÄÜÁ¿ would like to provide as much information as possible to students regarding the financial costs of attendance.
+In accordance with the Higher Education Opportunity Act of 2008, ºÚÁÏÕýÄÜÁ¿ provides transparent information about the financial costs of attendance.
 Standard costs and a Net Price Calculator can be found on Cost Estimates.

 -